 To scale her operation – Jolene turned to Lucky Ant, – a website that helps small businesses grow by raising funds from the community.
 Through a community based fund raising campaign, Love of Jojo’s Inc. was able to raise $4,430.00 to use towards new equipment that would help increase production.
 This method of fundraising is similar to Kickstarter, but Lucky Ant brings an increased emphasis on local community.
 Here in Seattle a company named Community Sourced Capital is taking this model as well, assisting local small businesses with community-based financing .
 These community based funding and financing platforms can have a huge social impact on small businesses.
 They assist by allowing the local community to step up with funding or financing to help grow a company.
 This in turn benefits the neighborhood and the very people who funded the small business, with the increased production and revenue generation that is possible with new equipment, better marketing, or whatever use is designated for the community raised funds.
+Many organizations everywhere are adopting efforts towards social causes, whether it be helping out local schools in procuring equipment for science-based research, funding sustainable solution providing companies, or any other cause that drives change for the betterment of society.
+The Chipotle restaurant brand can be taken as another example of what businesses can do to help out; it has a community fundraising wing that helps out with online fundraisers and social awareness for a number of causes.
 In the case of Love of Jojo, inc., the Brooklyn community stepped up with $4,430.00, a relatively small amount in the world of financing, but an amount that allowed Jolene to obtain new equipment necessary to increase production.
 Increased production means greater revenue generation, and greater revenue generation means more money coming into the neighborhood and the local economy.
 Everyone wins.
 A rising tide raises all ships.

 In addition, Love of Jojo’s pays it forward in some respects when it comes to supporting local businesses.
 Many of Jolene’s special batch sriracha’s are made to commemorate or honor a friend or family member.
 When these batches are made they are not stamped with a batch number, but with a special stamp created for that batch.
 Love of Jojo’s uses Casey’s Rubber Stamps, located on the lower east side of NYC.
 For each specially designated batch of sriracha, Jojo’s calls attention to the stamp and includes a statement, “We had our custom stamps created by Casey’s Rubber Stamps of the Lower East Side – they use Real Red Rubber and mount on Maple.
 We like how they roll and are happy to support them.”